Meet the Global History Initiative

 Global History Initiative

-The Global History Initiative at Queen’s University is a research forum based at the Department of History.
+The Global History Initiative (GHI) at Queen’s University is a research forum based at the Department of History.
 It provides an interactive arena for international partnership, faculty exchange, thematic conferences, graduate workshops, and multi-institutional network-building.

 Drawing from the expertise of regional specialists at Queen’s, we define Global History as a critique of methodological nationalism and seek to examine those historical processes that cannot be confined within the limits of arbitrary geopolitical units.
 Eschewing earlier historiographical trends that unmistakably cast historical problems in the national register, our focus is on freeing history from the post-Enlightenment inheritance of agency, organizing scheme, and units of analysis.